-ACE has conducted periodic reviews of the CLEP program.
-The ACE team of subject matter experts and psychometricians interview CLEP's content and statistical staff.
-The experts also review detailed reports and analysis across the spectrum of technical and exam content areas.
-In addition, they examine all publications and general operating procedures.
-CLEP's procedures, managerial controls, policies, and the exams' content validity and technical adequacy meet ACE standards.
+ACE has conducted periodic reviews of the CLEP Program.
+The ACE team of subject matter experts and psychometricians review all CLEP exams as well as detailed reports and analysis across the spectrum of technical and exam content areas.
+They also interview CLEP test development and statistical staff when necessary.
+In addition, they examine all publications and general test development and operating procedures.
+CLEP procedures, managerial controls, policies, and the exams' content validity and technical adequacy meet ACE standards.

 ACE Credit Recommendations

-The scores and semester hours that appear in this table are the credit-granting scores and semester hours recommended by the American Council on Education (ACE).
-They are equivalent to a grade of C in the corresponding course.
+The scores and semester hours that appear in the tables below are the credit-granting scores and semester hours recommended by ACE.

-The American Council on Education (ACE) recommends a credit-granting score of 50 for each CLEP exam.
-This is a scaled score, equivalent to earning a C in the relevant course; the corresponding raw score is determined after the panel of college faculty who teach the equivalent course perform a detailed and rigorous review of exam content.
-The review needs to be approved by the test development committee that oversees each CLEP exam.
+ACE recommends a credit-granting score of 50 for each CLEP exam.
+This is a scaled score, equivalent to earning a C in the relevant course.
+The corresponding raw score (number of questions answered correctly) is determined after a panel of college faculty who teach the equivalent course perform a detailed and rigorous review of exam content.
+The recommended cut scores need to be approved by the test development committee that oversees each CLEP exam.

-In addition to determining the recommended credit-granting score of 50, college faculty members also recommend a scaled score that is equivalent to a grade of B. While ACE has not endorsed this B score, it is useful to those schools that print grade equivalents for CLEP exams on student transcripts, or those specialized programs that require a minimum grade of B on all transferred credit.
+In addition to determining the recommended credit-granting score of 50, the panel of college faculty also recommend a scaled score that is equivalent to a grade of B. Although ACE hasn't endorsed this B score, it's provided to some schools that print grade equivalents for CLEP exams on student transcripts, or those specialized programs that require a passing score higher than the credit-granting score recommended by ACE.